 This new blog is not about legal marketing.
 It’s not about how I managed to destroy almost everything that was good in my life and then somehow piece it back together.
 It’s not about how our family managed to heal and eventually thrive after the madness.
 That’s all covered in a narrative non-fiction book that I finished writing earlier this year.
-It’s sitting in editorial limbo.
-I’ll write about that more soon.
-In fact, it will be one of my first few posts under the marketing category of this blog.
+It’s sitting in self-publishing limbo.
+I’ll write more about that soon.

 This blog is also not a survivor blog.
 It’s not a blog about overcoming addiction and dealing with mental illness.
 There are plenty of good blogs that cover both of those topics in varying degrees.

 No, this blog is not about those things.
 This new blog is about my brain.
 My mind.
 How I now see the world.
 This blog is about how something was accidentally turned on in my brain that I have been unable to turn off.
 I have spent a good part of the last 5 years doing research on the brain.
 Research on attention, awareness and consciousness.
 Reading copious amounts of blog posts, articles, books and mind numbingly boring academic papers.
 Trying to find the right doctor, neuroscientist or academic to tell me what the hell happened to my brain.
 I’ve offered myself up as a test subject at a few universities.
 I’ve either been ignored or told that it takes time to get grant money for this type of research.
 I’ve had two separate MRI scans to make sure I have no lesions or brain tumors.
 Both scans have been clear.
 No signs of a stroke or damage from drug use either.
 Thank God.
 Nothing is visibly wrong with my brain.
 It just does some weird shit.
 Some really cool weird shit that I’m finally ready to share with the world.

 For the longest time, I wanted validation from these neuroscientists before I was ready to show and tell what my brain can do.
 Not anymore.
 I’m tired of sitting on this gift.